Dougie Padilla

-Dougie Padilla (born July 28, 1948) is a Chicano poet, multimedia visual artist, and activist of Norwegian and Mexican descent.
-He works in Minneapolis, Minnesota and Pepin, Wisconsin.
-Padilla is self-taught in visual art.
-He has worked with the traveling art collective Grupo Soap del Corazón and is a founder of Art-A-Whirl.
+Dougie Padilla (born July 28, 1948) is an American poet, multimedia visual artist, and activist of Norwegian and Mexican descent.
+He works in Minneapolis, Minnesota, and Pepin, Wisconsin.
+Padilla has participated in Chicano cultural activism and community-based art projects in the Upper Midwest since the late 1960s.

+Padilla is a co-founder of Art-a-Whirl, an annual open-studio event in Northeast Minneapolis, and a founding member of the traveling art collective "Grupo Soap del Corazón."
+His work includes poetry, visual art, and collaborative projects, engaging with themes of identity, ritual, and community history.

 Early life

-Padilla was born on July 28, 1948, in St. Louis Park, Minnesota.
-He was tutored by his mother and became a proficient piano and French horn player.
+Padilla studied piano and French horn as a child.
+By age 11, he was able to sight-sing Bach cantatas.

-Padilla attended Lake Forest College for two years, where during his studies he became involved in activism through marches, picketing, and protests.
+Padilla attended Lake Forest College for two years, where he became involved in activism through marches, picketing, and protests.
 During this time, he connected with Chicano poet and activist Corky Gonzales and other Chicano leaders.
-In the late 1960s, he trained with Reies Tijerina’s Alianza in New Mexico, furthering his involvement in the Chicano movement.
+In the late 1960s, he worked with Reies Tijerina’s Alianza in New Mexico, furthering his involvement in the Chicano Movement.

-In 1968, Padilla moved to California, where he became involved in the social and cultural movements emerging in San Francisco and Berkeley.
-He studied spirituality under Ram Das, Swami Muktananda, and Suzuki Roshi.
-Following his first heart failure at the age of 20, Padilla’s interest in spirituality deepened.
+In 1968, Padilla moved to California and participated in social and cultural movements in San Francisco and Berkeley.
+Following a health issue at age 20, he studied under Ram Dass, Swami Muktananda, and Suzuki Roshi.

-During the late 1970s, Padilla collaborated with poet and activist Robert Bly, who he described as a mentor.
-Together, they helped to establish the mythopoetic men’s movement, which aimed to explore masculinity through myth and poetry.

 Artistic inspiration and style

-He began with music and poetry as a youth, then moved to mask making and drawing, before transitioning to painting, ceramics, and printmaking.

-By 1992, he began incorporating ritual themes into his artwork.
-Padilla was influenced by the Mexican tradition of Día de Los Muertos (Day of the Dead) and the making of ofrendas.
-His work related to the Day of the Dead draws inspiration from his past ritual practice with Native American and African medicine men.
-His focus on ritualistic works deepened following his father's death in 1992.
-His visual artworks often contain images of Mexican-style calaveras, or skulls, drawing upon themes from the traditional Mexican representations of death.
+Padilla's work draws inspiration from Día de los Muertos and the ritual practices of Native American and African spiritual practitioners.
+His visual art frequently incorporates Calaveras, a traditional Mexican symbol used in Día de los Muertos.